slaguerre91/flightinfo/README.md

 RewriteRule  ^(.+)$ yourdomain [QSA,L]
 ```

+6. Load the homepage and create the first user with username "administrator"

+7. Login as "administrator"

-6. Seed user table by loading views/admin/index.php and clicking the button
+7. Seed the user table by going to the Admin page (link is on nav bar) and clicking the button

-7. Application is now ready to use

-##About Seed Data
+## About Seed Data
 Once the application is properly configured, the search controller (**controllers/review/search.php**) seeds reviews as needed in order to mimic a real production review site.

 When a user search is made, the controller will populate the route in question with seed reviews if there's less than 2 search results.
 The airlines, users, review text as well as the volume of seed data are picked at random.
 This can be turned off by commenting out the below code from the controller: